-- take reasonable care of their own safety, as well as that of students, visitors and other staff members. - undertake their work in accordance with training and instructions. - cooperate with the school on health and safety matters. - carry out assigned risk assessments effectively, ensuring all risks are identified as well as suitable control measures. - report any risks or defects to the Head (via their line manager, Bursar, Site Manager or Health & safety Committee) in order to create new, or update, risk assessments. - participate in risk management training as appropriate.
+- take reasonable care of their own safety, as well as that of students, visitors and other staff members. - ensure they engage and act on risk assessments that are shared with staff or where staff are given guidance on a student at risk (i.e. it may provide staff with too much detail on a risk assessment and staff may be provided with a condensed version of the necessary information via Staff Comms). - undertake their work in accordance with training and instructions. - cooperate with the school on health and safety matters. - carry out assigned risk assessments effectively (having received appropriate training), ensuring all risks are identified as well as suitable control measures. - report any risks or defects to the Head (via their line manager, Bursar, Site Manager or Health & safety Committee) in order to create new, or update, risk assessments. - participate in risk management training as appropriate.